 Soak both the cakes with milk ( which is there in Rasmalai).

-Put small/chopped Rasmalai on the lower cake.
+- Put small/chopped Rasmalai on the lower part of the cake.

-Keep it in refrigerator for at least 15 minutes so that the cream sets.
+- Keep it in the refrigerator for at least 15 minutes so that the cream sets.